Fantasy islands devoted to love, art and olives in the Seto Inland Sea

 The Setouchi Islands are a collection of thousands of islands of different sizes dotting the Seto Inland Sea.
 A mild climate, clean beaches, and sparkling blue waters are common features of these isles, making them perfect for a short getaway from the nearby cities of Okayama, Takamatsu , Hiroshima, and Kobe .
-For art lovers, the islands are also home to the Setouchi Triennale Art Festival.
+For art lovers, the islands are also home to one of the region's most famous art festivals.

 The main transport hubs for the Setouchi Islands are Okayama, Hiroshima, and Kobe on Japan's main island Honshu, and Takamatsu and Matsuyama on Shikoku.